Cranberry Orange Sweet Roll Recipe

 Allow to rise in a warm (not hot) place until almost doubled in size and the dough returns to shape when lightly poked.
 Bake at 350 F for about 20 minutes, or until lightly browned.
 Cool sweet rolls on a cookie rack.
 When completely cooled, you may drizzle with Powdered Sugar Icing, if desired.

 - Milk or orange juice

 You may leave the pecans out of the recipe, or you can use walnuts or another kind of nut if you like.
-You can also leave out the grated orange peel and add some cinnamon (a teaspoon or two should do it) to the dough, substitute raisins for the dried cranberries and voila! you’ve got some yummy cinnamon raisin sweet rolls.
-Finely diced dried pineapple may be substituted for the cranberries.
+You can also leave out the grated orange peel and add some cinnamon (a teaspoon or two should do it) to the dough, substitute raisins for the dried cranberries, and you’ve got some yummy cinnamon raisin sweet rolls.
+Finely diced dried pineapple may be substituted for cranberries.
 Also, finely grated lemon peel can be used in place of the orange peel.
 You can also make up the dough, mix in the dried fruit and nuts, then bake this as a loaf instead of sweet rolls.
 Replace about 1/3 of the flour with whole wheat if you like.
 Mix it up and try your own recipe!
 It’s all good. 🙂